Round Bottom Background

 What Does The Child Custody Evaluation Process Look Like?

-These standard practices include, but are not necessarily limited to, the following: the evaluator individually meeting with both parents (typically anywhere from 1 – 3 times) to get each parents perspective on the areas of concern, and their positions; evaluator doing in-home visits to both parents residences while the child (or children) are present to observe the child and parent interact, and to observe the physical residences of the parties; evaluator contacting necessary third-party contacts, which are typically individuals such as teachers or daycare providers for the children, medical or counseling providers, and close family members or friends who may have regular and frequent contact with the children.
+These standard practices include, but are not necessarily limited to, the following: the evaluator individually meeting with both parents (typically anywhere from 1 – 3 times) to get each parents perspective on the areas of concern, and their positions; evaluator doing in-home visits to both parents residences while the child (or children) are present to observe the child and parent interact, and to observe the physical homes of the parties; evaluator contacting necessary third-party contacts, which are typically individuals such as teachers or daycare providers for the children, medical or counseling providers, and close family members or friends who may have regular and frequent contact with the children.